Beer Nuts: History

 By 1953, local food distributor Eldredge C. Brewster helped expand the product to a national brand, and the Beer Nuts trademark was registered.
 By the 1960s, the product was available in all 50 states, and by the 1970s, the Shirks shipped 10 million pounds of Beer Nuts nationally.
 The company's product line has since expanded to other nuts, such as cashews and almonds, and various snack mixes, gift baskets and holiday packaged items.

 The Beer Nuts brand has been registered as a trademark since 1955 and has been successfully protected in court on several occasions from competing brands who used similar names.
 Beer Nuts has been described as ”something of a case study in brands avoiding genericization”.

 The company remains family owned with production still based in Bloomington, operating out of the 100,000-square-foot facility it relocated to in 1973.
+In 1974, Russell's son, Jim, took over as president and led the company for four decades.
+In 2018 Jim was followed by his son Adam who is now the third generation president.

 Other countries

 In Australia, beer nuts refers to salted roasted peanuts with the testa (red skin) intact.
 They are sold unglazed.